HiveMQ Edge Protocol Adapters

 64 bit / 4 registers

-Each sample is published as an array with each 16-bit index encoded as an 2 octet decimal value.
+Each sample is published as an array with each 16-bit index encoded as a 2-octet decimal value.

 OPC UA Adapter

-Both directions require to configure basic connectivity information for OPC UA.
+Both directions require basic connectivity information for OPC UA to be configured.

 The connection creates subscriptions with the OPC UA server and discovers available nodes on the server.